 After completing Soloing with Mixed Blues Scales, you will know how to compose tasty lead lines that mix major tonalities, minor tonalities, and chromatic passing tones.
 And you’ll finally be able to make sense of all those blues solos and rock riffs you have learned that appear to be all over the place.

 This four-step lesson is simple, to the point, and something you can easily finish in one practice session–yet it will radically change the way you hear music and view the fretboard.
-Best of all, you can add incredible variety and versatility to your playing by completing this mini course for free!
+Best of all, you can add incredible variety and versatility to your playing by completing this mini-course for a fraction of the cost of a private lesson.

 Click the Enroll button to get started now!